NA-MIC/ProjectWeek/PW39_2023_Montreal/Readme.md

 -->

 ## Preparation meetings
-We hold weekly preparation meetings at 10am (Eastern Time) on Tuesdays, starting April 18, 2023.
+We hold weekly preparation meetings at 10am (Eastern Time) on Tuesdays, starting May 2, 2023.
 Please join at [this link](https://etsmtl.zoom.us/j/86211702920?pwd=TEl0ZTFDam90WVN5bjZhR05kNVRVZz09) if you have a project that you would like to present or work on during project week or to find out about projects you can join.

 ##  Agenda